 Depreciation expense consists primarily of the straight-line depreciation of furniture, equipment and leasehold improvements.
-Depreciation expense increased \$1.9 million, or 47.9%, for the year ended December 31, 2023 compared to the prior year primarily due to the addition of AlphaSimplex, as well as leasehold improvements and equipment purchases made in the current year.
+Depreciation expense increased \$3.2 million, or 54.3%, for the year ended December 31, 2024 compared to the prior year primarily due to the acceleration of depreciation on leasehold improvements associated with a terminated lease in the current year period, as well as software and equipment purchases and depreciation expense associated with new office space.